jointakahe/takahe/docs/features.rst

 Features planned for releases up to 1.0:

-* Adding images to posts, with descriptions
 * A mode where followers must be approved
 * Emoji fetching and display
 * Emoji creation at server level
-* Searching for hashtags
 * Server announcements system
 * Moderation flagging system and queue
 * IP and email domain banning